Nadim-Mahmud/Programmer-s-Calculator/README.md

 # Programmer-s-Calculator
-This calcultor will help programmer to calculate various calculation Which an ordinary Calcualtor app don't contains.
+This calcultor will help programmers to calculate various calculation Which an ordinary Calcualtor app don't contains.